MaxHorstmann/maxhorstmann.github.io/_posts/2016-03-22-covariant-arrays.md

 published: false
 ---

-Here's one of my favorite programming questions:

-Let's say, in a C# program, we have a parent class
+Here's one of my favorite programming questions: let's say, in a C# program, we have a parent class

 ```
 class Book